-1 PURPOSE AND NEED
+PURPOSE AND NEED

 The District Department of Transportation (DDOT), in conjunction with the Federal Highway Administration (FHWA), and in cooperation with the National Park Service (NPS), is proposing the rehabilitation of a 1.5-mile segment of Broad Branch Road NW, between Linnean Avenue NW and Beach Drive NW (see Figure 1-1).
 FHWA has oversight responsibility for the Federal-aid program and is participating in the funding of the project.

 The existing two-lane Broad Branch Road lies almost entirely within DDOT right-of-way and is maintained by DDOT.
 The eastern edge of the roadway between 27th Street and Beach Drive borders Rock Creek Park, which is owned by the federal government and administered by NPS.

-This Revised Draft Environmental Assessment (EA) expands upon the discussions presented in the initial EA published on October 9, 2013.
-This revised EA further documents the analysis of a range of alternatives for improvements to the operations and safety of the roadway and the selection of the Preferred Alternative.
+This Final Environmental Assessment (EA) expands on the discussions presented in the initial EA published on October 9, 2013 and the Revised Draft EA published on October 15, 2020, and addresses comments received.
+This Final EA documents the analysis of a range of alternatives for improvements to the operations and safety of the roadway and the selection of the Preferred Alternative.
 The alternatives considered were consistent with the project setting and addressed deficiencies in the existing roadway infrastructure and stormwater management systems outside the existing DDOT right-of-way; improved the safety of motorists, pedestrians, and bicyclists; and enhanced linkages that serve pedestrian and bicycle travel.
 Project goals were to minimize roadway elements that occur outside the existing DDOT-owned right-of-way.